Dimensions of Diversity in Human Perceptions of Algorithmic Fairness: Discussion

+Additionally, out of the four prior experiences we considered, having attended a bail hearing is the most closely related to the bail decision-making scenario.
+This suggests that personal experiences may need to be directly tied to the decision at hand in order to lead to an effect.
+Depending on the respondent's role in the bail hearing \footnote{The question ``Have you ever attended a bail hearing?'' did not specify the respondent's role in the hearing (e.g., victim, defendant, attorney, ...), in order to minimize the sensitivity and intrusiveness of our experiment.} this may be an example of an egocentric effect~\cite{thompson1992egocentric} or ego- and group-justifying behavior \cite{jost2019quarter}.

+Finally, when attending a bail hearing, respondents may have acquired additional information that led them to believe that using information about juvenile criminal history is unfair in such settings, e.g., by learning that juvenile court records have a confidential status in many settings \cite{nelson1997release}.
+This raises the question why this pattern was not observed for other legally protected attributes, such as race.
+A potential explanation could be that the protected status of race is already more broadly applied and widely known than that of juvenile crimes, hence diminishing the learning effect.

-\xhdr{Implications} The judgment of which features are fair to use in a given decision-making task is a moral decision, requiring human background knowledge and societal context that may often not be present in data provided.
-In any particular algorithmic setting, the appropriate person(s) to make this judgment may vary: policy makers, domain experts, algorithm designers, oversight boards, or even by the opinions of the general population (a descriptive ethics approach~\cite{sep-morality-definition}).
+\xhdr{Implications} The judgment of which features are fair to use in a given decision-making task is a moral decision, requiring human background knowledge and societal context that may often not be present in the data provided.
+The appropriate person(s) to make this judgment may vary by setting: policy makers, domain experts, algorithm designers, oversight boards, or even the general population (a descriptive ethics approach~\cite{sep-morality-definition}).

-Our results indicate that, at least in the U.S., political leaning may be among the most important factors of diversity to consider.
-More minor findings in our work, combined with prior work results, suggest that race and gender are also important dimensions to consider.
-Further, our work and work in social psychology both support that traumatic, closely-related experiences (e.g., having attended a bail hearing) significantly influence people's moral judgements.
-Our findings align with those from other work -- for example, on content moderation \cite{roberts2016commercial, seering2020reconsidering} -- emphasizing the importance of lived-experience-based expertise on the particular decision or content at hand.

-Thus, it is important to ensure that those experienced with the \textit{real world} experience and impact of a decision-scenario are involved in the governance of algorithms that may be used in those scenarios.
-Assembling such diverse governing bodies, particularly achieving the latter criteria, may not be easy.
-In our sample, less than 15\% of respondents had attended a bail hearing, even after specifically sampling to find people with such experiences.
-Thus, considerable effort should be expended to ensure that the views of all types of experts -- not just computational or legal, but those with the expertise of lived experience -- are taken into consideration.
+With increasing calls for diversity in the design, oversight and governance of algorithms, it is important to understand which dimensions of diversity are associated with significant variance across judgments in the context of interest, in order to ensure adequate representation of diverse views.
+Our results indicate that, at least in the U.S., political leaning may be a critical factor of diversity to consider.
+This may be timely given observations of increasingly politically homogeneous media outlets \cite{prior2013media}, corporate boards \cite{fos2021political, hoang2020polarized}, and academic institutions \cite{langbert2018homogenous}.